PrismRL/prism/docs/source/making-a-roguelike/part14.rst

    return HurtZap

-We're going to extend the base zap to add a tiny bit of behavior to it.
-We'll add a target, anything with health, and try to deal damage to it.

 Okay now if you go in game there's a bit of an issue!
 You can't actually zap anything with this wand yet, just drop it!
 We'll have to modify the user interface to add some proper targetting to let us select who we'd like to zap.